wavebench/wavebench/README.md

 ### Inverse source (IS)

 In IS, the aim is to predict the initial pressure $p(\cdot, 0)$ based on pressure measurements collected at specific boundary locations over a time interval $[0, T]$.
 This dataset is inspired by seismic imaging, where pressure field measurements are only feasible at the earth's surface.
-We offer different versions of this dataset, each with a fixed wavespeed $c$ as depicted in the columns below.
+We offer different versions of this dataset, each with a fixed wavespeed $c$ as depicted in the first row.

 <br />
 <p align="center">